rinseo/convNMF/README.md

 # convNMF

-This package implements convolutional NMF for spike modeling in multi-channel time-series data.
+This package implements convolutional NMF for spike sorting in multi-channel time-series data.

 ```r
 # Install the development version from GitHub: